-The 2016 Global Peace Index (GPI) shows the world became less peaceful in the last year, reinforcing the underlying trend of declining peace over the last decade it has become significantly less peaceful.
+The 2017 Global Peace Index finds that the world became more peaceful in the last year, however, over the last decade it has become significantly less peaceful.

-The 2016 GPI report provides a comprehensive update on the state of peace.
-It shows that amidst the global deterioration the world continues to spend enormous resources on creating and containing violence but very little on peace.
+The 2017 GPI provides a comprehensive analysis on the state of peace.
+It shows that amidst continuing social and political turmoil, the world continues to spend enormous resources on creating and containing violence but very little on peace.
 The key to reversing the decline in peace is through building Positive Peace – a holistic framework of the key attitudes, institutions and structures which build peace in the long term.
-The UN’s Sustainable Development Goal 16, which focuses on peace, justice and strong institutions is critical to focusing the international community on the goal of attaining a more peaceful world.
-But measuring it and developing the data to know if countries are improving is a serious challenge that needs greater investment and levels of cooperation.
-The 2016 GPI report shows:
+The 2017 GPI finds: